Our programs are designed to operationalize a new, research-based framework of community policing rooted in PEACE OFFICER.

 - Officers’ perceptions of the department, the community, their role in the community and their jobs.

 These reviews are performed through surveys of all groups using online resources and paper surveys when necessary.
 All surveys are generated in the direction of the department and can also include questions about operations, administration, and investigations that may also reveal underlying policies and practices to be addressed.
 Further, although designed to be quick and cursory, department self-reviews can reveal underlying issues with a department’s purpose, organizational alignment, mission, accountability, command-and-control, hiring, staffing, diversity, promotion, community-oriented policing, and degree of public trust.
 Self-reviews generally span a period of one month, depending on the city and department size, after which a report is generated and delivered to the department for review and consideration.
-Should the department desire help with a thorough operational assessment, Police2Peace can assist with identifying professionally experienced law enforcement personnel for that more in-depth assessment along with funding to support the department, if desired and necessary.
+Request more information.

 Police2Peace ® is a non-profit corporation granted public charity status by the IRS.
 All donations are tax-deductible to the fullest extent of the law.